nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows alert(s) for incoming deadlines based on the time range (if given).

 Format: `show [start/START_DATE] [end/END_DATE]`
-* If no time range is given, alert(s) shown will be deadlines next week.
+* If no time range is given, alert(s) shown will be deadlines from next week until the next 2 weeks.
 * If only `START_DATE` is given, alert(s) shown will be from **the `START_DATE` until the latest deadline**.
 * If only `END_DATE` is given, alert(s) shown will be from **today’s date until the `END_DATE`**.

 Example:
 * `alert start/10-10-2020` will show deadlines starting from 10 October 2020 onwards.
+* If today is 10 March 2021, `alert` will show deadlines from 17 March - 23 March 2021.
 ### Saving the data

 `semester.config` data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.